dongha1992/learnstorybook.com/content/creating-addons/react/en/add-to-catalog.md

 There you have it!
 We’ve successfully published our package to npm and released our first Storybook Addon.
 There may be a delay in your addon showing up in the catalog because it crawls npm.
 If your addon isn’t showing up, please file an issue on the catalog repo.

 Addons help the community customize and automate Storybook.
 Publish your addon to share it with thousands of devs.
-I’m excited to see what you build!